-Resource Management
+Resource Management 5.1 cents

 ^{} This does not include targeted rates.
 A targeted rate funds a specific Council activity or group of activities rather than general Council services.
 For example, those who receive a refuse collection pay for it through a targeted rate.
 Those who don't receive it, don't pay for it.